When the time feels right to have sex make sure you are prepared.

 - The open end must stay outside the vagina during intercourse

-Female condoms are available through selected chemists at a cost.
+Female condoms are available free from Choices and through selected chemists at a cost.

 These come in many varieties: latex, polyurethane, ribbed, flavoured, and sensitive, as well as different sizes.

-Most are available from the Choices clinic and Sexual Health clinics or the chemists.
+Most are available FREE from the Choices clinic and the Orchard Centre or to purchase from pharmacies.

 Whatever condom you choose to roll on, always make sure there is a BSI kitemark or European CE mark on the packaging.
 This denotes they have been tested to a high standard of safety.